RedCarlos26/HIGTools/README.md

 # How to use
 - Download the lastest [Meteor Client](https://meteorclient.com/) jar.
-- Put HIGTools in your `.minecraft/mods` folder where you have installed Meteor.
+- Paste HIGTools in your `.minecraft/mods` folder where you have installed Meteor.
 - Keep in mind that you need Fabric Kotlin API to load HIGTools.
-Download it here: [Fabric Kotlin Page](https://www.curseforge.com/minecraft/mc-mods/fabric-language-kotlin/files/all?filter-game-version=2020709689%3A9008
+Download it here: [Fabric Kotlin Page](https://www.curseforge.com/minecraft/mc-mods/fabric-language-kotlin/files/all?filter-game-version=2020709689%3A9008)
-)
 # Features
 ## Modules
 - AfkLogout